 If you or someone else drives your child to school, please escort your student into the building via the front door and check in with the Receptionist.
 Unless prior authorization has been obtained, please do not drop the student off at the front door and allow them to enter the building by themselves.
-We promise not to keep you for more than a minute and this procedure helps us to know who is in the building and how they will be transported home at the end of the day.
+This procedure helps us to know who is in the building and how they will be transported home at the end of the day.